mugas/budgety/README.md

 # budgety
-A budget app made with JS
+A budget app made with Vanilla JS
 Created from a tutorial and after will be refactored to something more personal.
 I will be using:
 Event handler